smccloud/Meraki-Auto-Block-Utility/README.md

 # Meraki-Auto-Block-Utility
-Automatically blocks an IP in a Meraki Firewall based on Microsoft Exchange Front End 1035 events in the Application Event Log.
+Automatically blocks an IP in a Meraki Firewall based on MSExchangeFrontEndTransport 1035 events in the Application Event Log.

 This project came about because I need a way to do it at work and could not find a free solution.
 However, I make no guarantees that it will work correctly for you.